 Diffusers.
-NTIC's corrosion prevention solutions include a line of corrosion inhibiting vapor diffusers, such as ZERUST[®] ActivPak[®], ZERUST[®] ICT[®] Vapor Capsules, ZERUST[®] ICT[®] Plastabs[®] and ZERUST[®] ICT[®] Cor-Tabs[®], ZERUST[®] ICT[®] Pipe Strip and ZERUST[®] ICT[®] Tube Strip.
-These diffusers are designed to protect metals within enclosures, like switch gearboxes and electronic cabinets, or can be used as added protection to ZERUST[®] packaging products.
+NTIC's corrosion prevention solutions include a line of corrosion inhibiting vapor diffusers, such as ZERUST® ActivPak®, ZERUST® ICT® Vapor Capsules, ZERUST® ICT® Plastabs® and ZERUST® ICT® Cor-Tabs®, ZERUST® ICT® Pipe Strip and ZERUST® ICT® Tube Strip.
+These diffusers are designed to protect metals within enclosures, like switch gearboxes and electronic cabinets, or can be used as added protection to ZERUST® packaging products.
 Diffusers work by permeating the interior air of an enclosure with an invisible and odorless corrosion inhibiting vapor that protects nearby metal surfaces that are within a specific "radius of protection" for a period of one or two years depending on the model.
 This invisible and dry protective layer revaporizes upon removal of the capsule from the enclosure, leaving all surfaces clean, dry, residue-free and corrosion-free.

-Z-CIS[®] Technical Services.
+Z-CIS® Technical Services.
 As an on-going effort to help NTIC's customers improve and control their processes in terms of corrosion management, NTIC markets and offers unique corrosion management and consulting services to target customers.
-This ZERUST[®] corrosion inhibition system (known as Z-CIS[®]) utilizes NTIC's global experience in successful corrosion management control.
+This ZERUST® corrosion inhibition system (known as Z-CIS®) utilizes NTIC's global experience in successful corrosion management control.
 Services and consulting are billed according to work done on the customer's behalf to improve the customer's internal and external corrosion control systems.
-Several major automotive companies and their automotive parts suppliers have used NTIC's Z-CIS[®] system.
+Several major automotive companies and their automotive parts suppliers have used NTIC's Z-CIS® system.

-ZERUST[®] Corrosion Prevention Solutions Designed Specifically for the Oil and Gas Industry.
-NTIC has developed proprietary engineered corrosion inhibiting solutions specifically for the mitigation of corrosion of the types of capital assets used in the petroleum and chemical process industries and has targeted the sale of these ZERUST[®] corrosion solutions to potential customers in the oil and gas industry.
-NTIC's consolidated net sales in fiscal 2015 included \$1,886,814 in sales made to customers in the oil and gas industry, an increase of 10.9% over such sales in fiscal 2014.
+ZERUST® Corrosion Prevention Solutions Designed Specifically for the Oil and Gas Industry.
+NTIC has developed proprietary engineered corrosion inhibiting solutions specifically for the mitigation of corrosion of the types of capital assets used in the petroleum and chemical process industries and has targeted the sale of these ZERUST® corrosion solutions to potential customers in the oil and gas industry.
+NTIC's consolidated net sales in fiscal 2016 included \$1,739,607 in sales made to customers in the oil and gas industry, a decrease of 7.8% over such sales in fiscal 2015.
+This decrease is set against a backdrop of a 60% drop in crude oil prices in the past 18 months that has negatively affected client budgets.
 The infrastructure that supports the oil and gas industry is predominantly constructed using metals that are highly susceptible to corrosion.
 The industrial environment at these facilities usually contains compounds, including sulfides and chlorides, which cause aggressive corrosion.
 This problem affects pipelines, petroleum storage tanks, spare parts in long-term storage, processing and other critical equipment.
 In addition to the costs associated with the replacement of parts and structures, maintenance and repairs, and product loss, there are significant economic losses associated with critical infrastructure down for repair and maintenance.
 Furthermore, there are also considerable health, safety and environmental risks caused by corrosion that can greatly increase economic losses.
-NTIC believes that its ZERUST[®] oil and gas corrosion prevention solutions minimize maintenance downtime on critical oil and gas industry infrastructure, extend the life of such infrastructure and reduce the risk of environmental pollution due to leaks caused by corrosion.
+NTIC believes that its ZERUST® oil and gas corrosion prevention solutions minimize maintenance downtime on critical oil and gas industry infrastructure, extend the life of such infrastructure and reduce the risk of environmental pollution due to leaks caused by corrosion.

-NTIC's rust and corrosion inhibiting products for the oil and gas industry include ZERUST® Flange Savers,® ZERUST® ReCAST-R VCI Dispensers, Zerust ReCAST-SSB solutions and ZERUST® chemicals, including Zerion chemicals, in addition to many of the traditional ZERUST® rust and corrosion inhibiting products previously described.
+NTIC's rust and corrosion inhibiting products for the oil and gas industry include ZERUST® Flange Savers® ZERUST® ReCAST-R VCI Dispensers, Zerust ReCAST-SSB solutions and ZERUST® chemicals, including Zerion chemicals, in addition to many of the traditional ZERUST® rust and corrosion inhibiting products previously described.